 Medal of Honor Recipients

 Sergeant First Class Nathan Ross Chapman -- first American serviceman to die from hostile fire in the war in Afghanistan in 2002.
 Sergeant Chapman was a communications specialist with the 1st Special Forces Group at Fort Lewis, Wash.
-(Section 6, Grave 33).
+(Section 6, Site 33).